Submissions

 • Citation and references

-Authors are free to choose one of the well-known in-text citations and reference styles.
+The authors are free to choose one of the well-known In-text citations and reference styles.
 However, the editorial board recommends the latest edition of the Publication Manual of the American Psychological Association (APA style manual).
 Examples can be found on the APA site (http://www.apastyle.org/).
 (Download)

 Citation in the main text: